Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

 The perfection in the depiction of Oedipus’s body and his central position in the painting are contrasting with the shadowed body of the Sphinx, indicating her bad intentions.
-In such a perilous situation, the expression of serenity in Oedipus’s face proves the typical courage of the great Greek mythological figures.
+In such a perilous situation, the expression of serenity in Oedipus’s face demonstrates the typical courage of the great Greek mythological figures.

 If the Inferno by Dante Alighieri was only famous for one thing, it would definitely be for its description of the sufferings of the damned in hell.

 The scene in this academic painting takes place in the eighth circle of Hell (the penultimate), reserved for falsifiers and counterfeiters.
 It captures the moment in which Gianni Schicchi, an Italian usurper, barbarically attacks Capocchio, a famous alchemist.
 We can see the terror on Dante’s face (the man in the red and black outfit at the back), while his guide, the Italian poet Virgil, seems quite indifferent to the fight.
 The only thing he seems to mind is the petrifying smell, as he’s seen with a pan of his garment under his nose.
-Tortured souls can be seen in the background of this painting, along with the smiling crossed-arms Devil flying above their heads.
+Tortured souls can be seen in the background of this painting, along with the smiling Devil flying above their heads.

 The exaggerated position of the two men’s naked bodies, the perfect depiction of the shape and form of the muscles, the fierceness of the faces, the torn flesh under the attacker’s grip, the swollen veins under the humongous physical effort… all these visual elements testify in favor of this both horrific and extremely beautiful painting.
 The pictorial realism in the depiction of the two bodies, at which the spectator’s eyes instinctively stare, is of cinematic excellence.

-Delacroix was a passionate theatergoer at a younger age.
+Delacroix was a passionate theatergoer at a young age.
 He first saw the tragedy of Hamlet in the Odéon-Théâtre in 1827.
 He was instantly fascinated with the figure of the eponymous character and therefor developed a deep admiration for Shakespeare’s plays.

-In this painting, we see Hamlet standing, just a moment before the funeral procession of Ophelia, next to a freshly dug tomb where his wife-to-be is supposed to rest after her death by drowning.
+In this painting, we see Hamlet standing, just a moment before the funeral procession of Ophelia, next to a freshly dug grave where his wife-to-be is supposed to rest after her death by drowning.

 He talks to the gravedigger who he has seen unearthing the skull of Yorick, his father’s jester.
 He used to play with him and to love his jokes.
 “It makes my stomach turn” (Act V, scene I), Hamlet says as he carries the dead man’s skull.
-He then starts a long burlesque meditation about the vanity of life (Alexander’s corpse turning into mud and being used to plug a beer barrel).
+He then starts a long, burlesque meditation about the vanity of life (Alexander’s corpse turning into mud and being used to plug a beer barrel).
 He also blames the gravedigger for singing in such a solemn occupation.